-Instead, Treasury used $105 billion of TARP funds to buy preferred stock in eight banks: Bank of New York Mellon, Goldman Sachs, J.P.
+That's when the bailout bill became TARP.
+Treasury initially used $105 billion of the $700 billion authorized by Congress.
+It bought preferred stock in eight banks: Bank of New York Mellon, Goldman Sachs, J.P.
 Morgan, Morgan Stanley, Bank of America/Merrill Lynch, Citigroup, Wells Fargo, and State Street.
-The Capital Repurchase Program required banks to give the government a 5% dividend that would increase to 9%, encouraging banks to buy the government out.
-The government would make a profit, as bank share prices should be higher later.
+This Capital Repurchase Program required banks to give the government a 5% dividend that would increase to 9% in 2013.
+This encouraged banks to buy back the stock within five years.
+Paulson knew the government would make a profit, as bank share prices would be higher by then.

-TARP funds were used to buy preferred stock in, or loans to:
+In addition to the eight banks, TARP funds were used to either buy preferred stock in, or make loans to:

 - AIG ($40 billion).